-The Housing sector faces the most significant disaster impact and unmet need in the MID area of Pinellas County, only excluding the City of St. Petersburg.
+The Housing sector faces the most significant disaster impact and unmet need in the MID area of Pinellas County.
 With more than \$3.5 billion in estimated damages, \$435 million in assistance has been provided, leaving an unmet need of over \$3.08 billion, accounting for 78% of the total remaining need.